Saturday, June 14, 2025

 Low-Impact Choices

 Low-impact exercises like elliptical training or gentle dancing protect joints.
-These older adult workout routines are great if you have arthritis or mobility concerns.
+These older adult workout routines are great for people with arthritis or mobility concerns.

 How Often Should Seniors Exercise?